Walking Through Lavender Fields

 Filling:

-• About 20 min before the dough is ready you can start preparing the filling.
+• About 30 min before the dough is ready you can start preparing the filling.
 Soak raisins in water.

 • When you have all ground walnuts in a bowl boil coconut cream and pour it over the walnuts.
 Mix well.
 Add vanilla, cinnamon, coffee, a healthy pinch of salt, date sugar, vegan sour cream, rum and lemon zest.
 Mix often while you are adding these ingredients.

-• In a smaller bowl add aquafaba (aquafaba is a liquid from a can of chickpeas) and a small drizzle of lemon juice (lemon juice helps with achieving higher peaks of whipped aquafaba).
+• In a smaller plastic bowl add aquafaba (aquafaba is a liquid from a can of chickpeas) and a small drizzle of lemon juice (lemon juice helps with achieving higher peaks of whipped aquafaba).
 Whisk it with a hand mixer until you get fluffy whipped cream.
 Gently mix it into filling.

 Assemble: